Kong/docs.konghq.com/src/gateway/install/docker/index.md

 title: Install Kong Gateway on Docker
 ---

-This guide provides steps to configure {{site.base_gateway}} on Docker with a database or without.
+This guide provides steps to configure {{site.base_gateway}} on Docker with or without a database.
 The database used in this guide is PostgreSQL.

 If you prefer to use the open-source {{site.base_gateway}} image with Docker